DaiSugi01/Queens-game/README.md

 ### Todo feature

+This game contains initial template command so that users only have to select them.
+Of course,  a user can add new commands or edit them later.
+This is a sort of Todo list feature.
+We realize it by using a `UICollectionView` with difffable datasource, which elegantly displays the differences of items.
+In addition, Realm was used to keep items as persistence data.

+Furthermore, we added a searching(filtering) feature, which leads the user to comfortably find their item.

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/animation-todo.webp" alt="todo list" width=240 />
 </div>

-This game contains initial template items (commands) so that users only have to select them.
-Of course, later user can add new command or edit them.
-This is a sort of Todo feature.
-We realize it by using collection view with difffable datasource, which elegantly displays the differences of items.
-In addition, RxSwift, MVVM pattern, and Real to keep as persistance data are used.

-Furthermore, we added a custom searching feature, which leads user to comfortably find their item.

-This is a one example code.
+This is an example code.
 The ViewModel reads stored items considering search text.
-The viewController subscribes snapshot and reflect to the UI.
+The viewController subscribes snapshot and it reflects the UI.

 ```swift
   // View model